RS-Eagle/eagleanimation/README.md

 Customize the animation by passing an options object to the waveSplitInit function.

 #### For Exmaple:-
-    animation.    waveSplitInit({
+    animation.waveSplitInit({
         repeat:false,    // Boolean indicating whether the animation should repeat.
         inAni: "flipY",    // Name of the desired animation effect.
         baseColor: "white",    // Base color of the text. inColor:"blue",    // Color of the incoming animation.
 Works With `colorAdd` inDir:"left",    // Direction of the animation beginning (left, right). outDir:"right",    //Direction of the outgoing beginning (left, right). pauseTime:2000,    // Pause time between animations.
         speedControl:false,    // Control Printing Speed.
         aniSpeed:6000, // Speed of the animation.
         onView:true  // Animation Start When Element On Screen (viewport) });